Ben Ettridge: National Wheelchair Basketball League

 In 2004, Ettridge became the head coach of the National Wheelchair Basketball League's Perth Wheelcats.
 His father, Len Ettridge, served as the team's assistant coach.
 In his second year as head coach, he took the team to the NWBL's championship final, where they lost to the West Sydney Razorbacks.
 In 2006, the Wheelcats lost only one game all season before going on to win the league championship.
 In 2007, he guided the Wheelcats to back-to-back championships.
 He then coached the Wheelcats to victory at the World Champions Cup, in a tournament where they did not lose a single game.
 In 2008, he was again the Wheelcats coach and the team lost only one game during the regular season before winning the NWBL's championship once again.
 In 2009, the Wheelcats ran the table again, defeating the Sydney Wheelkings to secure theor fourth consecutive NWBL championship.
 In 2010, he left his coaching job with the Wheelcats to focus on the Rollers' World Cup campaign, a move that proved to be highly successful.
 His record during his time as a NWBL head coach was 118 wins and 11 losses.

+In 2024, Ettridge re-joined the Perth Wheelcats as head coach.